Fixed term tenancy

 It used to be the case under section 20 Housing Act 1988 that the fixed term had to be for a minimum period of 6 months and a special prescribed notice be given before any tenancy was granted but this rule was removed for all tenancies granted on or after 28 February 1997.
-Since 1997, a fixed term can be granted for any period a landlord and tenant wishes to agree and sometimes we recommend a 3 month fixed term.
+Since 1997, a fixed term can be granted for any period a landlord and tenant wishes to agree.
 In fact, no fixed term needs to be provided whatsoever and a periodic tenancy could be granted from the outset.

 There is a small spanner in the works though.
 Under the Housing Act, if possession is sought, a judge cannot make an order for possession to take effect sooner than 6 months from the first day the tenant moved in.
 Renewals are ignored for this calculation.
 Notwithstanding this, possession proceedings can be commenced before 6 months (assuming the fixed term was for less than 6 months) and it’s only the date in a possession order which is affected by this rule.

 Last day of fixed term

 There is no implied right that a tenant may leave at anytime during the fixed term.
 However, the common law is that a fixed term ends on the last day.
 Therefore, in many cases it will likely be the case that a tenant can leave within the 24 hour period that is the last day.
 The Office of Fair Trading state that it is not possible to seek notice from a tenant prior to the last day but we’re not sure that is entirely correct but has not been tested.